temporalio/documentation/docs/application-development-guide.md

 You can test this by executing a Workflow Client command without a matching Worker.
 Temporal Server records the command in Event History, but does not make progress with the Workflow Execution until a Worker starts polling with a matching Task Queue and Workflow Definition.

+Workflow Execution run in a separate V8 isolate context in order to provide a [deterministic runtime](/docs/typescript/determinism).

 </TabItem>
 </Tabs>